Sell My Condo As-Is

 Selling as-is is pretty self-explanatory however to all “We Buy Condos as is” companies treat as-is the same.

-I wonder if a condo as-is is the same as ugly property?
+I wonder if a condo as-is is the same as unattractive property?

 At Watson Buys, purchasing a condo as-is means we will buy it exactly how it looks and is on the day we do a quick inspection.

-Even if it’s old and ugly we will still buy it without you needing to do repairs.
+Even if it’s old and unattractive we will still buy it without you needing to do repairs.

 AND DO YOU WANT TO KNOW THE BEST PART?